LitPage CMS API Access Is Live

 5 min read

-LitPage now supports authenticated CMS API access for external content workflows.
+LitPage now supports direct API access for content workflows.

 • workspace key management